-ADSys relies on the configured AD backend (e.g. SSSD) to export the KRB5CCNAME environment variable, which points to a valid Kerberos ticket cache when a domain user performs authentication.
+ADSys relies on the configured AD backend (e.g. SSSD) to export the KRB5CCNAME environment variable pointing to a valid Kerberos ticket cache when a domain user performs authentication.

-If the backend doesn't export the variable but does initialize a ticket cache in the default path, ADSys can infer the path to the ticket cache and export it as the KRB5CCNAME variable during authentication and adsysctl update for the current domain user.
+If for any reason the backend doesn't export the variable but does initialize a ticket cache in the default path, ADSys can be configured to infer the path to the ticket cache (via the libkrb5 API) and export it as the KRB5CCNAME variable during both authentication and runs of adsysctl update for the current domain user.

-To enable this functionality, the following must be added to /etc/adsys.yaml:
+To opt into this functionality, the following must be added to /etc/adsys.yaml: